In order to win in online marketing, your content marketing strategy should include at least (perhaps more) two easy steps:

 As another method of transformation, you can take a piece of content that exists as one medium and transform it into another medium.
 In some cases, like video transcription, this will mean simply re-doing the material in another form, but in other cases, like generating an infographic from research data, this will require far more investment and creativity.

-Creating your content within a new medium allows you to target new audiences, as some portions of the population have different content preferences than others.
+Creating content and documented content strategy within a new medium allows you to target new audiences, as some portions of the population have different content preferences than others.
 It’s particularly useful in targeting new platforms and syndication channels, such as generating an infographic so you can take advantage of Instagram.

 (Image Source: TED)

-The goals of content marketing are visibility, reputation improvement, traffic, conversion, and alternative marketing support, and you can’t achieve any of those if your content exists in a vacuum.
-Content promotion and nurturing is your way to break out from that level of captivity.
+In this guide, we have covered that organic search engine marketing is about visibility, reputation improvement, traffic, conversion rate optimization, and alternative marketing support, and you can’t achieve any of those if you create content exists in a vacuum.
+Online marketing and nurturing is your way to break out from that level of captivity.